-Melissa Byrd was elected to represent District 7 on the Orange County School Board in 2018 and was re-elected in 2020 for a second four-year term.
+Melissa Byrd was elected to represent District 7 on the Orange County School Board in 2018, was re-elected in 2020 and most recently re-elected again in 2024.
 From an early age, Melissa Byrd had a passion for education, deciding she wanted to be a teacher when she was in elementary school while growing up in Altamonte Springs.

 Her passion led her to the University of Central Florida, where she received her degree in elementary education in 1997 and started her career at Forest City Elementary, the school she attended as a child.